lgessler/EWAN/README.md

 # ewan

 This is an experimental port of a minimal feature-subset of [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) into the browser.
+Playback seems to work, and _editing_ (but not creating) annotation values works.
 I used a variety of tools I'm excited about, including [ClojureScript](https://clojurescript.org/),  [re-frame](https://github.com/Day8/re-frame), [PouchDB](https://pouchdb.com/), and [Material-UI](http://www.material-ui.com/).

 **You can try the demo [here](https://lgessler.com/ewan/).**